lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         title: ''
         subtitle: ''
         text: >
-          Gain exclusive, behind-the-scenes insights into local conservation efforts with a

-          visit to the **Baima Snow Mountain Nature Conservation Bureau**.
-Learn about the vital and

-          multifaceted work being done to protect the rich biodiversity of Baima Snow

-          Mountain Nature Reserve and its fragile surrounding ecosystems.
+          Visit a **Himalayan bee farm** and meet a passionate local beekeeper.
+          Delve

+          into the fascinating world of these unique bees, learn about traditional

+          beekeeping practices, and understand the vital link between nature conservation

+          and the sustainable development of local communities.
         image:
           type: ImageBlock
-          url: /images/LJ-icon9.jpg
+          url: /images/LJ-icon4.jpg
           altText: Placeholder text
           elementId: ''
           styles: